-- Made available soap and paper towels at every operational sink. - Purchased mobile hand washing stations to be positioned near classrooms that do not have sinks. - Made available a bottle of ethanol-based hand sanitizer at each sink. - Mounted a benzalkonium chloride-based hand sanitizer station at every sink and in every classroom.

-- Installed a stand-alone hand sanitizer station at the main entrance to every facility to be used by anyone who enters the facility. - Placed signage throughout the facilities reminding individuals to wash their hands regularly for at least 20 seconds. - This includes in each restroom. - Given employees time throughout the day to wash their hands. - Issued a bottle of hand sanitizer to any employee who wishes to have one. - Forbidden communally shared food.
+- Made available soap and paper towels at every operational sink. - Purchased mobile hand washing stations to be positioned near classrooms that do not have sinks. - Made available a bottle of ethanol-based hand sanitizer at each sink. - Mounted a benzalkonium chloride-based hand sanitizer station at every sink and in every classroom. - Installed a stand-alone hand sanitizer station at the main entrance to every facility to be used by anyone who enters the facility. - Place a stand-alone hand sanitizer station at the student entrance to the cafeteria and at the exit. - Placed signage throughout the facilities reminding individuals to wash their hands regularly for at least 20 seconds. - This includes in each restroom. - Given employees time throughout the day to wash their hands. - Issued a bottle of hand sanitizer to any employee who wishes to have one.